SlenderFox/HeatStreetTalentsRevival/ideas.md

 ### Target Priorities
 - Interesting, but can be ignored.
 Quite costly to buy but free to swap.
 - Often a no-brainer to pick.
+- Low priority implementation, possible I might drop this feature; ai should be responsive/reactive enough to not need it.
 ### Upgrades
 - Reduce the strength of each tier but add more tiers.
 - Can buy normal health, shield health, and armour health.